Snowy Owl Facts

 What Do Snowy Owls Eat?

-Like all birds of prey, the Snowy Owl feeds mainly on small mammals, the lemming is the meal of choice.
+Like all birds of prey, the Snowy Owl feeds mainly on small mammals, and the lemming is the meal of choice.
 It will supplement its diet with rodents, rabbits, and fish when unavailable.
 Being one of the most agile owls, it can also catch smaller birds on the fly.
-The owl has a voracious appetite and can eat 3-5 lemmings daily.
-[DOW]
+[6]

 How Do Snowy Owls Catch Their Prey?

-The snowy owl hunts in various ways, but patiently perching is a favorite.
+The snowy owl hunts in various ways, but patiently perching is one of its favorite methods.
 It will sit perched in complete stillness, waiting for prey to appear.
 It will perch anywhere with a good view, frequently right on the ground.
-John James Audubon recorded a sighting of a snowy owl lying completely prone on the ground, head and all, as if it were sleeping, waiting patiently beside an ice hole.
+John James Audubon recorded a sighting of a snowy owl lying completely prone on the ground, head and all as if it were sleeping, waiting patiently beside an ice hole.
 The instant a fish came close to the surface, the owl thrust out his foot, grabbed it with its talon, and pulled it out of the water.
-[Audubon]
+[7]

 Like all owls, it has keen eyesight and vision.
 When it detects prey, it will glide low to the ground in pursuit.
-Its silent flight makes it inconspicuous to the prey allowing it to snatch it up with its strong talons quickly.
+Its silent flight makes it inconspicuous to the prey, allowing it to snatch up its prey quickly with its strong talons.
 In the case of a larger animal, such as a rabbit, the owl will swoop down and grab the animal’s back with one talon while dragging the other talon into the snow.
-It will then fly backward until it has exhausted the animal.
-[Smithsonian]
+It will then fly backward until it has exhausted the animal’s energy.
+[8]

 Do Snowy Owls Have Predators?

 At the top of the food chain, snowy owls have few predators.
-Both male and female defend the nest vehemently against would-be predators, ranging from arctic foxes and wolves to other birds.
+Both males and females defend the nest vehemently against would-be predators, ranging from arctic foxes and wolves to other birds.

-Snowy owls are such good defenders that other birds take advantage of this fact and nest in close proximity for protection.
-A 1993 study of snow geese demonstrated the impact of nesting in close proximity to a Snowy Owl and its impact on arctic fox predation.
+Snowy owls are such good defenders that other birds take advantage of this fact and nest nearby for protection.
+A 1993 study of snow geese demonstrated the impact of nesting near a Snowy Owl and its effects on arctic fox predation.
 The researchers discovered 236 geese nests situated within 1.6 sq. miles of a single Snowy Owl nest.
 (Some as close as 27.3 yards) The researchers noted that nesting success was 90% for that year.
 In contrast, the Snowy Owl was not present the following year, and the nesting success rate dropped to 23%.
-[Tremblay]
+[10]

 Behavior